 Comprehensive financial planning is the process of creating a detailed plan for your finances to help you take control of your situation and reach your short and long-term financial goals.
 Financial planning can be done either on your own or with a professional financial planner, but it’s something that everyone should do, regardless of how much money they have.

-While you can make a financial plan for any area of your life, comprehensive financial planning is more of a holistic approach in which you address each area of your financial life and how they interact with one another.
-Having this type of big-picture plan for your finances can help reduce stress and anxiety around money while helping you to reach your goals.
+While you can make a financial plan for any area of your life, comprehensive financial planning takes a more holistic approach in which you address each area of your financial life and how they interact with one another.
+Having this big-picture plan for your finances can help reduce stress and anxiety around money while helping you to reach your goals.

 Components of a Comprehensive Financial Plan